 The student EDA competition has been a vital, thrilling, and dynamic event that has taken place in SMACD conferences since the 2012 edition with one unique goal: “Improving design automation for integrated circuits and systems.”
-The SMACD EDA Competition required submitting a full paper, a presentation by the contesting student(s), and a live demonstration of the EDA tool.
+The SMACD EDA Competition requires submitting a full paper, a presentation by the contesting student(s), and a live demonstration of the EDA tool.
 The contestants then enrolled in a challenging discussion with a jury panel of industry, academia, and IEEE CEDA members.
-The jury distinguished the best applications, and a monetary prize of $1,000 has been awarded to the winners of SMACD’s EDA Competition.
+The jury distinguished the best applications.
+A monetary prize of $1,000 has been awarded to the winners of SMACD’s EDA Competition.

 Submit your work and become the newest member of SMACD’s hall of fame!!

 2022: Sardinia, Italy @ sponsored by IEEE CEDA

 The 2022 winner was: